NCI900-Training-Organisation/Onboarding-ARE/docs/source/start.rst

  - **Modules**: The software modules that you need to load such as a particular version of Python.

- - **Python or Conda virtual environment base**:  Some of our trainings materials are delieved using tailored Python virtual environments.
+ - **Python or Conda virtual environment base**: Some of our trainings materials are delivered by using tailored Python virtual environments.
 In those cases, your instructor will provide you with the path to the virtual environment.

 Once you have specified the parameters, click on the **Launch** button to start your Jupyter Notebook session.